 There are some situations in which the widget will contain the solutions, in which case they can, in fact, be consulted in the console view.
 These are situations where the widget requires the correction key on one hand, but it has been configured to not contact the BookWidgets server at any time.
 This will be the case:

 - when the option General > Correction options > Color correct answers immediately is enabled.
 While the widget will usually only contact the BookWidgets server, at the earliest, when the submit button is clicked, indicating the correct answers immediately after filling in the exercise will precede that step.
 In that case, the solutions are needed before they can be retrieved from the server.
 So they are contained directly in the widget.

 - when the option Title/reporting > Enable submitting of answers is disabled.
 Disabling this option will convert the widget into a kind of practice tool rather than a test/quiz tool.
 Since results won't be submitted, no connection will be made with our server.
 This is why the answers will be contained in the widget.

 - if an answer key has been set for the widget (under General > Answer Keys), entering the password will load the solutions into the widget immediately, in which case the solutions can also be retrieved from the console.

 Then where does the rumor come from?

-We're not sure, but it probably has something to do with the fact that the words 'true' and 'false' are thrown around across the code quite a lot.
+Honestly?
+We're not sure.
+A potential It probably has something to do with the fact that the words 'true' and 'false' are thrown around across the code quite a lot.
 For example, in the screenshot below, you can see that a checkbox with a checkmark in it has an attribute marked as 'true', while all unchecked boxes are marked as 'false'.
 The code simply states whether or not the box is displayed with a checkmark in it or not.
 It has nothing to do with what the actual solution to the multiple-choice question might be.

 - the option General > Correction options > Color correct answers immediately is disabled;